usharesoft/appcenter-docs/admin/en/source/pages/config/populate-db-OS.rst

 				Success: Created repository with url [http://vault.centos.org/6.5/os/x86_64/] to default organization

-		The ``–-name`` specified here is the “tagname” that will be shown in the UI when creating an appliance.
+		The ``--name`` specified here is the “tagname” that will be shown in the UI when creating an appliance.
 		The ``--repoUrl`` can be either ``http://`` or ``file://``.

 		.. warning:: You must use the ``--officiallySupported`` flag for all the default repositories of officially supported OSes (for a list of supported OSes, refer to :ref: `uforge-supported-os-formats`).
 Do not use ``--officiallySupported`` for repositories that are not part of the core distribution, such as epel or VMware tools.
 When generating a machine image, packages tagged as ``--officiallySupported`` are installed first, before other packages.